datalab-org/datalab/pydatalab/docs/config.md

 The user will then simply have to navigate back to the URL of the web app, where they should find themselves to be logged in.

 Then, you can configure [`GITHUB_ORG_ALLOW_LIST`][pydatalab.config.ServerConfig.GITHUB_ORG_ALLOW_LIST] with a list of string IDs of GitHub organizations that user's must be a public member of to register an account.
-If this value is set to `None`, then no accounts will be able to register, and if it is set to an empty list, then no restrictions will apply.
+If this value is set to `None`, then any GitHub account will be able to register, and if it is set to an empty list, then no accounts will be able to register.
 You can find the relevant organization IDs using the GitHub API, for example at `https://api.github.com/orgs/<org_name>`.

 #### ORCID OAuth2